 Can Guinea Pigs Have Radishes Every Day?

-So, how many times a week can guinea pigs eat radishes?
-We recommend feeding guinea pigs radishes as a treat, which means one or two times per week but only in a small amount.
+Thus, we recommend feeding guinea pigs radishes as a treat.
+This means one or two times per week but only in a small amount.

 How Many Radishes Can Guinea Pigs Eat?